Have You Been Injured In A Hit And Run in Georgia?

 The obvious problem with hit-and-run accidents is that sometimes the driver who left the scene is never apprehended.
 It’s often impossible for the victim to identify the driver or the vehicle responsible for the accident, and the police may not have enough other evidence to find the driver.
 Uninsured motorist/underinsured motorist coverage on the victim’s own automobile insurance policy can help.
 Although Georgia drivers are not required by law to carry this coverage, insurance companies are required to offer it, and it may be smart coverage to have given the estimate by the Insurance Research Council that roughly 12.6 percent of drivers are uninsured.
 Uninsured motorist (UM) coverage pays for your injuries when someone with no insurance causes an accident or when you are struck by a hit-and-run driver.
 Underinsured motorist (UIM) kicks in when someone else causes an accident but does not have enough insurance to cover all of your costs.

 If you do have UM/UIM coverage and choose to file a claim based on a hit-and-run incident, you should still seek legal representation to protect your interests.
 Even your own insurer will try to minimize any payout, just as the other driver’s insurance company would if you were suing it.
 If the driver was arrested, we can help you file suit to recover compensation for medical bills, lost wages, and property damage, among other things.
-If you don’t have coverage and the responsible party was never caught, we still invite you to discuss your accident with the Macon hit-and-run attorneys of the Mann Law Firm.
+If you don’t have coverage and the responsible party was never caught, we still invite you to discuss your accident with the hit and run accident attorneys of the Mann Law Firm.
 Let us evaluate your case and examine all potential avenues of recovery.
-Call us at (478) 742-3381 or use this convenient online contact form.
+Call us at (478) 742-3381 or use our convenient online contact form.